Tuesday, 29 July 2025

 You crave more patter-songs in the style of Tom Lehrer???

-T.L. inspired a significant platterful of songs related to our interest in grammatically paired words, including binomials and reduplications.
-And, you should have your foot in the door, having mastered the complexities of singing and playing our above offering "No Elements".
-So, enjoy trying these as well !!!
+T.L. inspired a whole platterful of songs related to our interest in (i) grammatically paired words, including binomials and reduplications, and (ii) Latin loanwordsAnd, you should have your foot in the door, having mastered the complexities of singing and playing our above offering "Alliterative Binomials" So, enjoy singing and playing these as well !!!

 1a.
 "Alliterative Binomials, part#1"